Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 A study to help understand why ovarian cancer can come back or continue to grow after treatment (BriTROC 1)

-The trial is for women who have
+The trial was for women who had:

 These cancers are treated in the same way, so when we use the term ovarian cancer in this summary, we are referring to all of these.

 This study was open for women to join between 2012 and 2017.
 Initial results were published in 2017 and 2018.

 You might have treatment with chemotherapy if you have ovarian cancer.
 Sometimes this treatment doesn’t always work and the cancer can come back or carry on growing.
 Doctors in this study wanted to learn more about why this happens.